How to hire and pay employees in Spain

 Employers in Spain must pay their employees monthly.
 Spanish employees are entitled to a 14th-month salary also.

-To start growing your team in Spain, you must establish a local entity- including an account with a local bank, a local office and an address registered as a subsidiary.
+To start growing your team in Spain, you must establish a local entity – including an account with a local bank, a local office and an address registered as a subsidiary.
 This allows you to manage payroll, tax, benefits and compliance for your employees, but can take several months.
+Emerald can hire and payroll your workers, quickly and compliantly, with their ready to go entity.
+Make growing your team simple with Emerald as a global partner.

 Emerald can hire and payroll your workers, quickly and compliantly with their ready to go entity.
 Make growing your team simple with Emerald as a global partner.